cferdinandi/right-height/README.md

 ## Changelog
-* v2.0 (February 24, 2014)
+* v2.0 - February 24, 2014
 	* Better public/private method namespacing.
 	* Require `init()` call to run.
 	* New API exposes additional methods for use in your own scripts.
 	* Better documentation.
-* v1.1 (February 16, 2014)
+* v1.1 - February 16, 2014
 	* Added `style.minHeight` setting to reset to get more accurate height measurement and allow for fallback height on non-supporting browsers.
-* v1.0 (Feburary 16, 2014)
+* v1.0 - Feburary 16, 2014
 	* Initial production-ready release.
-* v0.2 (February 16, 2014)
+* v0.2 - February 16, 2014
 	* Added window resize listener
 	* Work in Progress
-* v0.1 (February 16, 2014)
+* v0.1 - February 16, 2014
 	* Initial release: Work in Progress